 Figure 2: Shows a text report that can help collect data about the malware execution in one place or make a presentation.

-Since Raccoon malware is a pretty standard example of a stealer type malware, its execution process does not exactly stand out.
-In our case, after the malware made its way into the infected system (does not matter which delivery method it would use) it downloaded additional modules from the Internet.
+Since Raccoon malware is a pretty standard example of a stealer-type malware, its execution process does not exactly stand out.
+In our analysis case, after the malware made its way into the infected system (does not matter which delivery method it would use) it downloaded additional modules from the Internet.
 These modules are mostly DLL dependencies which Raccoon requires to work correctly.
-After that, the malware began stealing information from the system and stored stolen data in an archive file.
+After that, the malware began stealing information from browsers and the system and stored stolen data in an archive file.
 The file, in turn, was sent to the C2 server.
+Probably the same C&C server it was built in.
 Note that some versions of the Raccoon malware delete themselves after execution while others don't.

-Raccoon stealer malware is distributed using multiple channels, however, the most popular destruction method is through the use of exploit kits.
+Raccoon stealer malware is distributed using multiple channels like browsers, however, the most popular destruction method is through the use of exploit kits.
+Attackers can even manage campaign configurations via the control panel.
 The malware utilizes mainly the Fallout exploit kit.
 This delivery method makes it possible for the infection to occur even without active user interaction — victims get infected while simply surfing the web.

 The malware also makes its way to victim’s PCs Microsoft Office document attachments that are being distributed in mail spam campaigns.
 The contaminated document contains a macro that downloads the malware when enabled.